MichelleEras/exam-project/README.md

 Run pip3 install -r requirements.txt
 Edit the .env file with your postgres username and password (do not change the openai key) Run python3 import_sql.py

+# Running the project

+To run the dashboard the command(from within the venv):

+streamlit run dashboard.py

+There is a bug in streamlit where you need to refresh page to see pin on the map.

+# How to use dasbhoard

+- Select a city
+- Select a period you will travel
+- See the weather prediction
+- Wait for OpenAI to generate your travelplan